khashayarghajar/README/CONTRIBUTING.md

 - Complexity is a factor going against security so do coding in simplicity .
 - Every code file that you write needs to have a comment at the top explaining exactly what it does and, if applicable, how to run it .
 - variables should have the most restrictive scope possible .
+- Make sure your code passes the tests .
+- Make sure your code is properly commented and documented .

 - - - -